 In the end, the only truly meaningful experience of life is love.

 “A genuine relationship is one that is not dominated by the ego

 In a genuine relationship, there is an outward flow of open, alert attention (listening) toward the other person in which there is no wanting whatsoever.” ― Eckhart Tolle

 Freeing a relationship from blame and criticism is like drawing back the curtains and letting the warm, bright, morning sunshine in.
-And both parties have to make a dedicated effort to eliminate these from the relationship.
+And both parties have to make a dedicated effort to eliminate this from the relationship.
 It does take major commitment, effort and perseverance to accomplish this, but the rewards are liberating and so worth the effort.
 Self-reflected guilt and shame are only useful if they help us to change our behaviour, and only if administered in a light enough dose not to cause long lasting resentment or damage to the relationship and that they don’t hang around for long as an entrenched military position.
-It’s to remember that blame and criticism, of both self and the other, are most times an addictive behaviour, and a protection from truly dealing with one’s own insecurities and lack of self-love and self-worth.
+It’s to remember that blame and criticism, of both self and the other, are most times an addictive behaviour, and a self-protection tactic by the ego from truly dealing with one’s own insecurities and one’s own lack of self-love and self-worth.

-While the common illusion dictates that it is the outside world that is the cause of our life’s ups and downs, it in fact the world we construct within us.
-In reality it is really our thoughts about the world that creates our experiences, and it is our thoughts about people and ‘stuff’ that we are truly attached to.
+While the common illusion dictates that it is the outside world that is the cause of our life’s ups and downs, it in fact the world we mentally construct within us that is the true source.
+It is our thoughts about the world that creates our internal experiences, and it is our repetitive habitual thoughts about people and ‘stuff’ that we become attached to.
 Change our thoughts and we change our experience.